SamIrving94/micro-journal/README.md

 - Node.js (v18 or later)
 - npm or yarn
 - Supabase account (for backend services)
-- Twilio account (for WhatsApp integration)
+- Twilio account (for WhatsApp/SMS integration)

 ### Installation